 Wickes – a strategy for success across 60,000 SKUs

 Wickes, a favourite of both the trade and savvy DIYers, sells only own-branded product in-store.
 The products are of excellent quality, but customers weren’t getting the message or finding items they needed.
-Reach stepped in, rebranding and redesigning the packaging – from tape to garden products to nails and screws – to great effect.
+Reach stepped in, rebranding and redesigning the retail packaging identity – from tape to garden products to nails and screws – to great effect.
 Quant tests of the new paint packaging are indicative of performance across the range:

 - 47% increase in perception of quality of the paint